corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 title: Write contracts
 ---

-In Corda, contracts govern how states should evolve over time by restricting how transaction flows are performed.
-They are the Java or Kotlin interfaces used to mark the defined class where a transaction `verify` method is implemented.

 Contracts in the Corda 5 Developer Preview work in the same way as they did in Corda 4.
+In the context of a CorDapp, contracts define rules that are used to verify transaction inputs and outputs.
+A CorDapp can have one more contracts, and each contract defines rules for one or more states.
+The goal of a contract is to ensure that input and output states in transactions are valid and to prevent invalid transactions.
+All parties wishing to transact in a network must run the contract for any transaction they’re a party to, verifying that the transaction is valid.

+Contract files implement the contract interface, containing the `verify` method.
+The `verify` method takes transactions as input and evaluates them against rules defined as a `requireThat` element.
+Contract execution is deterministic, and transaction acceptance is based on the transaction’s contents alone.

+A transaction that is not contractually valid is not a valid proposal to update the ledger, and thus can never be committed to the ledger.
+In this way, contracts impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.

 This tutorial guides you through writing the two contracts you need in your CorDapp: `MarsVoucherContract` and `BoardingTicketContract`.
 You will link these contracts to the states that you created in the [Write the states](c5-basic-cordapp-state.md) tutorial.

 You will create these contracts in the `contracts/src/main/<kotlin>/net/corda/missionMars/contracts/` directory in this tutorial.
 Refer to the `TemplateContract.kt` file in this directory to see a template contract.

 ## Learning objectives

-Once you have completed this tutorial, you will know how to create and implement contracts in a CorDapp to restrict how your transaction flows are performed.
+Once you have completed this tutorial, you will know how to create and implement contracts in a Corda 5 Developer Preview CorDapp to restrict how your transaction flows are performed.

 ## Create the `MarsVoucherContract` contract